juxt/astro-website/src/pages/blog/clojure-job-market.md

 such as remote and part-time working, single-page tech stacks and immutable architectures.

-Such developers will often recognise the supply versus demand balance of market forces in play.
+Such developers will often recognize the supply versus demand balance of market forces in play.
 For example, there are fewer companies using innovative and attractive technologies than there are using conservative mainstream ones.
 The more attractive the role, the more applicants, and